Opening a Bank Account in Switzerland: An Overview

 There are various banks in Switzerland; therefore, it becomes important for the entrepreneur to conduct thorough research to find the right one for his business.
 Some banks specialise in certain types of clients or offer particular services.
 It may be useful to contact several banks to compare services and costs.

-The documents required to open a bank account in Switzerland may vary between banks.
-However, the entrepreneur must arrange the basic documents discussed above.
+The necessary papers required to open a bank account in Switzerland may vary between banks.
+However, the entrepreneur must arrange the basic necessary papers discussed above.

 Fill in an Application to open an Account